victor-ikeme/awesome-score-spec-examples/wordpress-mysql/README.md

-# 📦 WORDPRESS-MYSQL — Deploy with Docker, Kubernetes & Score
+# 📦 Wordpress-Mysql Score Demo — Deploy with Score

 This project is part of the [**Awesome Score Spec Examples**](https://github.com/victor-ikeme/awesome-score-spec-examples) — a curated collection of over **50 real-world Score-based applications** and deployment setups.